metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 6. Select Reader for the role.
 7. Search for the application you created in Step 1, and select it.
 Click **Select** at the bottom of the window.

-After permissions have been set, return to Metricly to include or exclude as many Azure element types as you want. **Azure VM and Azure Application Gateway are enabled by default**.
+After permissions have been set, return to CloudWisdom to include or exclude as many Azure element types as you want. **Azure VM and Azure Application Gateway are enabled by default**.

 Optionally, filter elements.